 When it comes to picking different web server software, nowhere is competition fiercer than between Apache vs NGINX.
-Both are very popular in their own right, so much so that the discussion surrounding Apache or NGINX have been going on for the past decade.
+Both are very popular in their own right, so much so that the discussion surrounding Apache or NGINX has been going on for the past decade.

 What is Apache?

 Released way back in 1995, Apache has become the most widely used web server worldwide, including being the favoured software for WordPress websites.
-There's good reason for Apache's popularity.
+There's a good reason for Apache's popularity.
 It's reliable, open-source, and supported by an extensive community thanks to its twenty years of service.

 What is NGINX?

-Apache or NGINX: the benefits of Apache
+Apache vs NGINX: The benefits of Apache

 The primary benefit of Apache is its sheer popularity and convenience.
 Simply by virtue of being the preferred web server for so long, the level of support, help resources, and third-party add-ons available for Apache easily outclasses anything NGINX has to offer.

-Most Linux servers also tend to come with Apache pre-installed, and if you're already familiar with its ins and outs, chance are you're more likely to stick with Apache rather than take the time and effort to learn NGINX.
+Most Linux servers also tend to come with Apache pre-installed, and if you're already familiar with its ins and outs, chances are you're more likely to stick with Apache rather than take the time and effort to learn NGINX.

 On top of this, Apache is generally considered to have more flexibility than NGINX in certain respects.
 For example, the .htaccess file that allows directory-level configuration is supported by Apache but not NGINX.
+Therefore, if you want more flexibility and control over your web server software, you may prefer Apache – especially if you’re more familiar with this established software and would feel more comfortable configuring it.

-Despite being slower, Apache is also still capable of outclassing NGINX's high performance in certain areas. one of the downsides of NGINX is that adding dynamic modules isn't a simple task.
+Despite being slower, Apache is also still capable of outclassing NGINX's high performance in certain areas.
+One of the downsides of NGINX is that adding dynamic modules isn't a simple task.
 While Apache allows internal modules to be loaded at start-up to handle a range of functionalities like SSL or authentication to Windows DC, NGINX needs these modules to be built-in well in advance.
-Simply put, Apache comes with the built-in ability to parse and execute a wide variety of dynamic scripting languages, including PHP, Python, and Perl, while NGINX doesn't.
+Simply put, Apache comes with the built-in ability to parse and execute a wide variety of dynamic scripting languages, including Python, PHP, and Perl, while NGINX doesn't.

 Finally, while NGINX may be able to serve up static website content very efficiently under stress, its process for handling dynamic content is not nearly as effective.
 This means that if your site has a lot of dynamic features, you may prefer Apache for reasons of functionality and convenience.